ammarasyad/FortniteCompanion/README.md

 ## Features
 * View BR profile, account creation date, and other hidden account info
+* View challenges
+* Replace daily challenges
 * View events and its leaderboard
-* View stats of yourself or other player’s
+* View stats of yourself or other player’s, with playlist breakdown
-* View BR cosmetics, with filtering, set/unset favorite, and marking as seen
+* View BR cosmetics/locker, with filtering, set/unset favorite, and marking as seen
-* View Item Shop, full display for unencrypted items
+* View BR Item Shop and purchase items, full display for unencrypted items
-* Make Battle Royale Item Shop purchases
 * Change leaderboard privacy setting
-* View challenges
-* Replace daily challenges

 ## FAQ
 * **Q: Is this app totally safe?
 Will my account get banned for using this?**